Komi peoples: Subgroups and geographic distribution

-The majority of Komi (who numbered 256,000 as of the beginning of the 2000s) live in the Komi Republic as a separate national-administrative entity of the Russian Federation.
-Although the majority of the Komi population live in the Komi Republic, they make up only 30% (256,000) of the total population there as a noticeable minority population.
-About 60% (607 thousand) are Russians, about 6% (62 thousand) are Ukrainians, 1.5% (15.5 thousand) are Tatars, and 1.4% (15 thousand) are Belarusians.
-Most of the population of the Republic of Komi resides in urban centres, a notable minority continues to live in villages.
+The majority of the Komi live in the Komi Republic as a separate national-administrative entity of the Russian Federation, numbering 256,000 as of the beginning of the 21st century, roughly 30% of the Republic's population.
+About 60% (607,000) are Russians, about 6% (62,000) are Ukrainians, 1.5% (15,500) are Tatars, and 1.4% (15,000) are Belarusians.

+Most of the population of the Komi Republic resides in urban centres but a notable minority continues to live in villages.
 The Komi population in the countryside tends to be higher than that of Komi in urban areas, where ethnic Russians make up the majority of the population.
 Like the rest of the Finno-Ugric peoples of Russia, the population continues to steadily decrease - the 2010 census recorded only 228,235 people who indicated their nationality as "Komi", as compared to the 336,309 recorded as Komi in the 1989 census.

 Language

 The Komi language belongs to the Permian branch of the Uralic family.
 There is limited mutual intelligibility with Udmurt.
-There are two main dialects: Zyrian and Permyak, though Permyak is sometimes considered to be a separate language.
-Until the 18th century, Komi was written in the Old Permic alphabet (Komi: Важ Перым гижӧм, 𐍮𐍐𐍕 𐍟𐍔𐍠𐍨𐍜 𐍒𐍣𐍕𐍩𐍜, Važ Perym gužom), also known as Anbur in reference in reference to its first 2 letters, which was invented by Saint Stephen of Perm in the 14th century, seeing use up to the 16th century after which it saw use as a cryptographic writing system for Russian speakers.
-Cyrillic was used from the 19th century and briefly replaced by the Latin alphabet between 1929 and 1933.
+There are two main dialects: Zyrian in the Komi Republic and Permyak in the Komi-Permyak Okrug, which have been traditionally treated as separate languages.
+They are mutually intelligible, and can also be considered to form a single language with two regional language standards.
+The two separate standards were created in the early Soviet era partly because of the traditional administrative borders, and partly to hinder pan-Komi nationalistic aspirations.
+Until the 18th century, Komi was written in the Old Permic script (Komi: Важ Перым гижӧм, 𐍮𐍐𐍕 𐍟𐍔𐍠𐍨𐍜 𐍒𐍣𐍕𐍩𐍜, Važ Perym gižöm), also known as Anbur in reference in reference to its first 2 letters, which was created by Saint Stephen of Perm in the 14th century, seeing use up to the 16th century after which it saw use as a cryptographic writing system for Russian speakers.

+Cyrillic was used from the 19th century and briefly replaced by the Latin alphabet between 1932 and 1936.
 The Komi language is currently written in Cyrillic, adding two extra letters - Іі and Ӧӧ - to represent vowel sounds which do not exist in Russian.
 The first book to be printed in Komi (a vaccination manual) appeared in 1815.